Psychrophile: Adaptations

 Psychrophiles are protected from freezing and the expansion of ice by ice-induced desiccation and vitrification (glass transition), as long as they cool slowly.
 Free living cells desiccate and vitrify between −10 and −26 C. Cells of multicellular organisms may vitrify at temperatures below −50 C. The cells may continue to have some metabolic activity in the extracellular fluid down to these temperatures, and they remain viable once restored to normal temperatures.

 They must also overcome the stiffening of their lipid cell membrane, as this is important for the survival and functionality of these organisms.
 To accomplish this, psychrophiles adapt lipid membrane structures that have a high content of short, unsaturated fatty acids.
 Compared to longer saturated fatty acids, incorporating this type of fatty acid allows for the lipid cell membrane to have a lower melting point, which increases the fluidity of the membranes.
+This adaptation helps maintain proper membrane function in cold environments by preventing rigidity and ensuring that essential cellular processes can continue efficiently.
 In addition, carotenoids are present in the membrane, which help modulate the fluidity of it.

 Antifreeze proteins are also synthesized to keep psychrophiles' internal space liquid, and to protect their DNA when temperatures drop below water's freezing point.
 By doing so, the protein prevents any ice formation or recrystallization process from occurring.

 The enzymes of these organisms have been hypothesized to engage in an activity-stability-flexibility relationship as a method for adapting to the cold; the flexibility of their enzyme structure will increase as a way to compensate for the freezing effect of their environment.